HVFrancis/git-intro-activity/activity.md

 4. Check for hidden files again.
 What was created by `git init`?

     ```
+    .git

     ```

-3. What do you think would happen if you delete `.git`?
+5. What do you think would happen if you delete `.git`?

     ```
+    It wouldn't be a git repository any more.

     ```

-4. Using your observations to the previous questions, answer the following.
+6. Using your observations to the previous questions, answer the following.
     You find an old project on your hard drive.
 You do not remember if it is a under version control.
 What could you look for to determine if the project is being managed using git?

     ```
+    do ls -a and see if .git is there

     ```